 CONCLUSION

-The grain size distribution of sediments along the three profiles revealed the dominance of unimodal fine sand sediments with a value of 2.5 Φ, represent the distribution of the pure sand, mainly Nile sand sources, indicating a consistent depositional process along the study area.
+The grain size distribution of sediments along the three profiles revealed the dominance of unimodal fine sand sediments with a value of 2.5 Φ, representing the distribution of the pure sand, mainly Nile sand sources, indicating a consistent depositional process along the study area.
 The predominance of fine sand population mode mixed with varying subordinate populations tends to be fine towards the backshore, where a small tail of silt is observed.
 The slightly coarser trend towards shoreline could be attributed to enrichment in shell fragments along the shoreline and removal of fine particles by the winnowing action of waves and currents in an absence of riverine supply.
 Generally, the eastern area of Rosetta mouth tends to be more fine than the western area, due to littoral drift of current influence that carry the discharged sediments towards east of the Rosetta mouth.
 The shoreline sediments along profile A are dominated by moderately well-sorted, mostly negative skewness values and leptokurtic nature of sediments, suggesting a high energy environment, through the continuous reworking action of beach ridges and screening process of waves and currents.
 The backshore dry area along profile C is characterized mainly by moderately well sorted, positive skewness values and mesokurtic nature corresponding to riverine/aeolian input within an unidirectional transport, controlled by relatively low energy condition compared to the shoreline, and resulted in accumulation of finer sediments that originally built up sand promontories on the delta faces.
-The semi-wet areas along profile B that represent intermediate area between shoreline and backshore area, has a common trend along the study area of most well sorted nature, most positive skewness values and most mesokurtic nature attributed to the equal intermixing of the subordinate population with the predominant sediment mode and explained as a function of energy conditions sediments from marine and riverine/aeolian processing‟s.
+The semi-wet areas along profile B that represent intermediate area between shoreline and backshore area, has a common trend along the study area of most well sorted nature, most positive skewness values and most mesokurtic nature attributed to the equal intermixing of the subordinate population with the predominant sediment mode and explained as a function of energy conditions sediments from marine and riverine/aeolian processes.

 The predominance of well-sorted fine sand with near symmetrical character of skewness and leptokurtic nature of kurtosis distribution of river bed sample corresponds to the unidirectional river supply and transport (channel), besides the local impact of the depositional environment and relatively high energy condition that linked to the active Rosetta mouth environment and the fishing cages activity.
 The study shows the great sensitivity of grain size parameters to the small changes in the compositional formula of the sediment mixture.
 Both the graded suspension and suspension with rolling mode (saltation) are the prime factors for transportation, where the sediments deposited and reworked by turbidity and marine actions, within a shallow agitated marine environment.